UI Verify Help Guide

 - A non-University phone number can be used to authenticate.
 Some university phone numbers are in shared spaces and are not considered secure.
 Lync phones are not considered a second factor and can't be used for authentication purposes.

 - If none of the above are viable options, you can request a token for authentication.
-The cost of the token will be absorbed by your department.
 The token is a physical device that will generate a numeric passcode.
-Since the token is associated with an account, tokens cannot be shared.
-They can be transferred.
-Please see our Knowledge Base guide for more information about tokens.
+Since the token is associated with an account, tokens cannot be shared, but can be transferred.
+Only tokens purchased through the University of Illinois WebStore will work as a second factor.
+They are set up with the private identity and secret key for the University's 2FA service.
+The University has a tightly-controlled provisioning process to meet the University's security needs.
+While any staff or faculty member can purchase a token through the University of Illinois WebStore, you may want to check with your manager or department lead on the process for providing tokens to its employees.
+Please see our Knowledge Base guide guide for more information about tokens.

 Supported mobile devices include iOS, Android, and Blackberry, and other cell phones and landline phones.
 Supported tokens are the Yubikey and the OTP C100.
 More information is available in our Knowledge Base guide to devices.

 You are not required to, but this is the most convenient option.
 You can also use a token for 2FA, which can be purchased through the WebStore by your unit.

 If you are using your personal device, the device itself has accessibility settings that can help you use it for 2FA.
 If you use a token, contact 2FA Support, who can help you select and register your device.

 Reactivate Duo Mobile by clicking My 2FA Account link at the top of this page.
 You will be required to authenticate.
 If you have a new phone with same phone number, you can authenticate via phone call or text message but not push notification.
 Once authenticated, select Device Options - Reactivate Duo Mobile.
 It will walk you through the steps similar to when you first set up your smart phone.